Introduction

 1. What makes Hadoop a tool for big data analytics?

-The open-source Hadoop framework in Java handles large amounts of data processing on a cluster of inexpensive hardware.
-In addition, it permits the execution of numerous exploratory data analysis activities on entire datasets without sampling.
+The open-source Hadoop framework, written in Java, handles large amounts of data processing on a cluster of inexpensive hardware.
+Additionally, it permits the execution of numerous exploratory data analysis activities on entire datasets without sampling.

 The following characteristics of Hadoop make it a necessary prerequisite for Big Data: